ICS-427-Team-README/hobby-helper/README.md

 ### Jessica Tang
 Even though COVID was a big change to the semester it was still fun working together on a project with others.
 Some of the aspects for the program were really nice and I got to learn a lot of things from my groups!
 The only few things I wish is that we were able to add more features, but for what’s it’s worth I think it works well.
 I’m glad to have worked with these wonderful people!

+### Eric Rivera
+This project in a sentence?
+A purposeful web app with an emphesis on secure development.
+Aside from the technical challenges of implimentation and documentation, I experienced personal and logistical issues related to COVID.
+I am thankful to have had the opportunity to learn and grow with my fellow team members who were able to fill in the gaps.
+As with many of my previous projects, the surprises often occured in elements of project timeline management.
+Estimating the time required to overcome never before seen issues (like dynamic analysis tools) is challenging.
+I'm proud of this project as being my first mostly-asynchronous team, and also my first endeavers in secure development.